 When a Type B RCD Is Required

-Common Type B applications:
+Common cases where Type B may be required:

 - Solar PV inverters